 I’ll give you a new example as today I woke up to a truly great email from one of mystudents named Adrian:

-I was so blown away by his email that I asked him for some tips of how he achieved so much in so little time and so below are his top 7 tips for success…and if he sticks with his studying and stays on track, not getting cocky due to his early success and just continuing to take it one trade at a time, then he will become another one of my Millionairestudents over time…as these habits he writes about below are CLASSIC habits utilized by all the self-made millionaires I know and the ones my teachings have created too.
+I was so blown away by his email that I asked him for some tips of how he achieved so much in so little time and so below are his top 7 tips for success…and if he sticks with his studying and stays on track, not getting cocky due to his early success and just continuing to take it one trade at a time, then he can become another one of my Millionairestudents over time…as these habits he writes about below are CLASSIC habits utilized by all the self-made millionaires I know and the ones my teachings have created too.

 So, please do read them, take notes on them, memorize them and even repeat them out-loud multiple times until they sink in, because I agree with every last word he says: